Brief Introduction to Chinese History — Dynasties, Rise and Fall of Empires, and Important Historical Events

 Kingdoms in the south kept growing steadily, whose culture and economy both developed well.

-While in the North, a great but sad king named Yuan Hong implemented reforms that had promoted national amalgamation, as well as economy and politic.
+While in the North, a great but sad king named Yuan Hong implemented reforms that promoted national amalgamation, economy, and politics.

 Decades later, this divisive period was ended by a king in the north named Yang Jian, who defeated other kingdoms and established a unified empire named Sui.
 Read More Three Kingdoms, Wei, Northern and Southern Dynasties

-This was a wealthy and innovative dynasty, which built the Imperial Examination System and The Grand Canal, established a reformed political system that has been applied for the next millennium, and had agriculture, construction, technology and science all fully developed.
+This was a wealthy and innovative dynasty that built the Imperial Examination System and The Grand Canal, established a political system implemented in the following millennium, and developed agriculture, construction, technology, and science well.

-However, this was also a very short dynasty that was ended by the extremely controversial emperor Yang Guang.
+However, this was also a very short empire, which the extremely controversial Emperor Yang Guang ended.

-He took over a wealthy empire from his father, but buried it by himself; though many of his policies were not wrong.
-Read More
+He took over a wealthy, stable empire from his father but buried it by himself through many radical policies, most of which were not theoretically wrong.
+Read More About Sui Dynasty

 Tang Dynasty — Poetic Golden Era